Host-Kra factors for $\bigoplus_{p\in P}\mathbb{Z}/p\mathbb{Z}$ actions and finite dimensional nilpotent systems: Inverse limit of finite dimensional systems

 \section{Inverse limit of finite dimensional systems}

 We begin with the following definition of a finite dimensional system.
 The main result in this section (Theorem \ref{InvFD:thm}) asserts that every ergodic $G$-system of order $<k$ is an inverse limit of these systems. \begin{defn} [Finite dimensional system] Let $k\geq 1$.
-An ergodic $G$-system $X$ of order $<k$ is called a finite dimensional system if for every $1\leq r \leq k-1$ the system $Z_{<r+1}(X)$ is an extension of $Z_{<r}(X)$ by a finite dimensional compact abelian group. \end{defn} Note that by Proposition \ref{abelext:prop} this means that we can write $X=U_0\times_{\rho_1}U_1\times...\times_{\rho_{k-1}} U_{k-1}$ where $U_0,U_1,...,U_{k-1}$ are finite dimensional compact abelian groups.\\ We are particularly interested in finite dimensional systems which also have a finite \textit{exponent}. \begin{defn} [exponent of a finite dimensional system] Let $m\geq 0$. \begin{itemize} \item {A totally disconnected group $\Delta$ is said to be of exponent $m$ if for any prime $p$, the $p$-sylow subgroup of $\Delta$ is a $p^m$-torsion group.
+An ergodic $G$-system $X$ of order $<k$ is called a finite dimensional system if for every $1\leq r \leq k-1$ the system $Z_{<r+1}(X)$ is an extension of $Z_{<r}(X)$ by a finite dimensional compact abelian group. \end{defn} Note that by Proposition \ref{abelext:prop} this means that we can write $X=U_0\times_{\rho_1}U_1\times...\times_{\rho_{k-1}} U_{k-1}$ where $U_0,U_1,...,U_{k-1}$ are finite dimensional compact abelian groups.

+We are particularly interested in finite dimensional systems which also have a finite \textit{exponent}. \begin{defn} [exponent of a finite dimensional system] Let $m\geq 0$. \begin{itemize} \item {A totally disconnected group $\Delta$ is said to be of exponent $m$ if for any prime $p$, the $p$-sylow subgroup of $\Delta$ is a $p^m$-torsion group.
 Equivalently, by theorem \ref{torsion}, $\Delta \cong \prod_{p\in I} C_{p^{d_p}}$ for some multiset of primes $I$ and $d_p\leq m$.} \item{We say that a compact abelian finite dimensional group $U$ is of exponent $m$ if there exists a closed totally disconnected subgroup $\Delta$ of exponent $m$ such that $U/\Delta$ is a Lie group.} \item{A finite dimensional system $X$ is of exponent $m$ if the structure groups are of exponent $m$.} \end{itemize} \end{defn} We prove that every ergodic $G$-system of order $<k$ is an inverse limit of finite dimensional systems of some bounded exponent. \begin{thm} [Systems of order $<k$ are inverse limits of finite dimensional systems] Let $X$ be an ergodic $G$-system of order $<k$.
 There exists $m=O_k(1)$ and a sequence $X_n$ of increasing factors of $X$ such that for each $n\in\mathbb{N}$, $X_n$ is a finite dimensional system of exponent $m$ and $X$ is the inverse limit of the sequence $X_n$. \end{thm}

 Let $X=Z_{<k-1}(X)\times_\rho U$ be an ergodic $G$-system of order $<k$.
 Since every compact abelian group is an inverse limit of compact abelian Lie groups (Theorem \ref{GY:thm}) we can assume that $U$ is a torus times a finite group (Theorem \ref{structureLieGroups}).
 We note that in general replacing a structure group of $X$ with one of its quotients will not necessarily be a factor of $X$ and therefore this approximation is only possible for the last structure group.\\ In the next lemma we study cocycles with values in a Lie group.
 By taking coordinates it is enough to study cocycles into the torus and into a finite cyclic group. \begin{lem} Let $X$ be an ergodic $G$-system of order $<k$.
 Suppose that $U$ is a compact abelian group which acts freely on $X$ by automorphisms.
 Let $H$ be either $S^1$ or $C_{p^n}$ for some prime $p$ and a natural number $n$ and let $\rho:G\times X\rightarrow H$ be a cocycle of type $<m$.
 Then there exists a subgroup $V\leq U$ such that $U/V$ is a finite dimensional group of exponent $m$ and $\rho$ is $(G,X,H)$-cohomologous to a cocycle that is invariant with respect to the action of $V$. \end{lem}